-Most Africans in one way or another have paid a visit to a traditional priest at some point in their life seeking divine intervention.
-I boldly affirm this statement with no data source to back me up.
-My data source though, will be simple questions; Do you remember the rituals?
+Many Africans in one way or another have paid a visit to a traditional priest at some point in their lives in search of divine intervention.
+Do you remember the rituals?
 The sharp razor cuts on your body?
-Do you remember taking a bath with some horribly smelling liquid concoction and were told to go for a week without taking a shower?
-If you say no then you are most definately an exception to the rule.
-What is particularly interesting about this scenario is that most people who visit these traditional sources of divinity turn out to be deep rooted Christians.
-I am talking about the morning mass, evening mass, Sunday service, elders in the church, rosary praying, speaking in tongues Christians.
+Do you remember taking a bath with some horribly smelling liquid concoction?
+Do you remember being told to go for a week without taking a shower?

-My question though is, why is Christianity giving the positive treatment, while traditional forms of worship on the other hand, are thrown under the band wagon of ‘pagan religions’, ‘black magic’ and ‘satanic practices’, and yet we still turn around and sort for their services?
+My question though is, why is Christianity given the positive treatment, while traditional forms of worship on the other hand, are thrown under the rug of ‘pagan religions’, ‘black magic’ and ‘satanic practices’, and yet many still turn around and secretly seek out their services?

 By Julius Timgum |Published In Dikaloo on September 17, 2013